Skip to content

 Source: Aon / company reports

-The ARA reported P&C underwriting profit of $8 billion before tax in 2022, an increase of 13% relative to the prior year.
+The ARA reported P&C underwriting profit of $8 billion before tax an increase of 13% relative to the prior year.
 The combined ratio improved marginally to 96.2%, taking the 6-year average since 2017 to 100.3%.

 ARA Net Combined Ratio